TaygaHoshi/tt-project/Branches/Secondary/Secondary - Beast Mastery.md

 **Execution Time:** Rapid action
 **Cost:** 2 energy
 **Range:** 5 meters
-**Duration:** (1 + C/4) rounds
+**Duration:** 1 round
 **Effect**
 	Your pet tries to distract the target.
-A distracted creature is considered flanked for the next weapon attack against it.
+A distracted creature is considered flanked for next (1 + C/3) weapon attacks against it.
 	Your pet does not attack this round.

 ## Go For Eyes